jellyfin/jellyfin-packaging/README.md

 * Git Submodules to handle code (vs. cross-repo builds)

-  This ensures that the code checked out is consistent to both repositories and allows for the unified builds described below without extra steps to combine.
+  This ensures that the code checked out is consistent to both repositories, and allows for the unified builds described below without extra steps to combine.

 * Remote manual-only triggers: CI workers are triggered by a remote bot